DAMA-UPC/QueryGraphs/README.md

 Retrieval has been tested using INDRI (http://www.lemurproject.org/indri/) search engine.
 Indri queries are build using the COMBINE operator and exact matching operator.
-Titles that have a clarification in brackets (eg. Grand Canal (Venice) ) are dispossessed of the it. (eg. Grand Canal).
+Titles that have a clarification in brackets (eg. Grand Canal (Venice) ) are dispossessed of it. (eg. Grand Canal).

-The rest of the nodes (categories and main articles), as well as the connections among the different type of nodes can be induced directly from Wikipedia.
+The rest of the nodes (categories and main articles), as well as the connections among the different type of nodes, can be induced directly from Wikipedia.